-- 1 (a) The conditions constituting grounds for a fiscal watch may include, but are not limited 2 to: - (1) Accounts have been due and payable for more than 30 days or for which a penalty was added for failure to pay.
+- (1) Accounts have been due and payable for more than 30 days or for which a penalty was added for failure to pay.
 Accounts include, but are not limited to, final judgments, employee benefits payments due and payable, and amounts due and payable to persons and other governmental entities and including any interest and penalties thereon.
-Accounts that are due and payable do not include any account, or portion of any account, that is being contested in good faith. - (2) The deficit amount within the general fund for the preceding fiscal year exceed the estimated revenues made in the general fund budget of the current fiscal year. - 11 (3) The local government has failed to comply with debt covenants as required by the issuer of any debt with such requirement. - (4) Any such rule, as proposed by the State Auditor or a designee for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code, identified as indicators of financial watch condition.
+Accounts that are due and payable do not include any account, or portion of any account, that is being contested in good faith. - (2) The deficit amount within the general fund for the preceding fiscal year exceed the estimated revenues made in the general fund budget of the current fiscal year. - (3) The local government has failed to comply with debt covenants as required by the issuer of any debt with such requirement.

-§6-9C-6.
+§6-9D-7.
 Declaring existence of fiscal watch; financial recovery plan.

-(a) Upon determining that one or more of the conditions constituting grounds for a fiscal watch are present, the State Auditor or a designee shall issue a written declaration of the existence of a fiscal watch to the governing body of the local government.
-The fiscal watch shall be in effect until the State Auditor or a designee determines that the conditions have been satisfactorily addressed, cancels the watch, or until the State Auditor or a designee determines that a state of fiscal emergency exists.
-The State Auditor or a designee, shall provide such technical and support services to the municipal corporation, county or political subdivision after a fiscal watch has been declared to exist as the State Auditor or a designee considers necessary and provide mandatory recommendations to address the fiscal watch conditions.

-(b) Within 90 days after the day a written declaration of the existence of a fiscal watch is issued under this section, the governing body of the local government for which a fiscal watch was declared shall submit to the State Auditor or a designee a financial recovery plan that shall identify actions to be taken to eliminate all of the conditions described in §6-9C-5 of this code, and shall include a schedule detailing the approximate dates for beginning and completing the actions and a five-year forecast reflecting the effects of the actions.
-The financial recovery plan also shall evaluate the feasibility of entering into shared services agreements with other political subdivisions for the joint exercise of any power, performance of any function, or rendering of any service, if so authorized by statute.
-The financial recovery plan is subject to review and approval by the State Auditor or a designee.
+- (a) Upon determining that one or more of the conditions constituting grounds for a fiscal watch are present, the State Auditor or a designee shall issue a written declaration of the existence of a fiscal watch and provide the same to the governing body of the local government. - (b) The fiscal watch shall be in effect until the State Auditor or a designee determines that the conditions have been satisfactorily addressed, cancels the watch, or until the State Auditor or a designee determines that a state of fiscal emergency exists.
+The State Auditor or a designee, shall provide such technical and support services to the municipal corporation, county or political subdivision after a fiscal watch has been declared to exist as the State Auditor or a designee considers necessary and provide recommendations to address the fiscal watch conditions. - (c) Within 90 days after the day a written declaration of the existence of a fiscal watch is issued under this section, the governing body of the local government for which a fiscal watch was declared shall submit to the State Auditor or a designee a financial recovery plan that shall identify actions to be taken to eliminate all of the conditions described in §6-9D-6 of this article, and shall include a schedule detailing the approximate dates for beginning and completing the actions and a five-year forecast reflecting the potential effects of the actions.
+The financial recovery plan also shall evaluate the feasibility of entering into shared services agreements with other political subdivisions for the joint exercise of any power, performance of any function, or rendering of any service, if not precluded by statute.
+The financial recovery plan is subject to review and approval by the State Auditor or a designee pursuant to the provisions of the rules promulgated pursuant to this article.
 The State Auditor or a designee may extend the amount of time by which a financial recovery plan is required to be filed, for good cause shown.